What is a Personal Loan?

 The Types Of Personal Loans

-Personal loans aren’t just one thing – they differ widely from one another.
-Based on a wide range of factors, the interest rates, amounts of money, and APR will vary wildly.
-There are many different types of personal loans – and we’ll be exploring most of them below.
+Personal loans aren’t just one thing – they differ widely.
+Interest rates, amounts of money, and APR will vary wildly depending on various factors.
+There are many types of personal loans – and we’ll explore most of them below.

 Secured & Unsecured

-Personal loans are more often than not, unsecured.
+Personal loans are, more often than not, unsecured.
 That means that they don’t require any collateral, and that’s the main reason why their interest rates are so high.
-Particular issues will let you secure your personal loan, and put in your property as collateral.
+Particular issues will let you secure your loan and put your property as collateral.
 If this is an option, then your interest rates will drop significantly.
 If you want to decrease your interest rates further, you might want to opt for a downpayment.

 Fixed-Rate & Variable-Rate